Bruce Scott OAM

 Bruce Leslie Scott

-- Married to Maureen 24 September 1988 and together we have two children Karly, aged 24 and Courtney, aged 20
+- Married to Maureen 24 September 1988 and together they have two children,

-- Own and operate “Moothandella” as a cattle station in the Queensland Channel Country district for the past 28 years
+- Owned and operated “Moothandella” as a cattle station in the Queensland Channel Country district for 32 years,

 - Appointed Ambassador for Department of Primary Industries and Fisheries